GridGain-Demos/ignite-machine-learning-demo/README.md

 # Business Use Case
 In most insurance claims processing applications, each claim is submitted after some sort of service is provided.
 The reason for this is that in many verticals, such as healthcare, a service is provided first and then afterwards some kind of payment (reimbursement) is expected for which the claim transaction is the information format.
 Claims processing is usually a high volume operations so the un-reimbursed claims arrive in large batches; from a workflow management perspective, the claims processes can better capture the most value sooner if they are able sort out the "higher value" claims and priortize them for sooner processing before "lower value" claims.
 This "highest/medium/lowest" value segmentation can be calculated as a statistical output, based on reimbursement amount + plus the expected likelihood of obtaining that reimbursement amount in a timely manner.
 This output value segmentation can be estimated from the input fields of each transaction, if the input fields are properly selected and formatted.
 In this use case, historical claims data with the input values and the actual value of the claim that was reimbursed can be used, with ML processing, to predict the expected value of new incoming claims, and the claims can be priorized for attention by the staff in the order of financial value (again think of this as the maximum amount expected in the shortest time) of each claims.
 In this way the maximum financial value could be obtained from the claims adjudication process.

-In this demo, we use simulated health claims training data, with inputs and statistically generated output values (Dollars as the labels).
+In this demo, we use simulated health claims training data, with inputs and statistically generated output values (dollar amounts as the labels).
 These can generated in bulk (you can set the # of records to create benchmarking jobs that run on Apache Ignite clusters), makes use of a statistical regression algorithm in order to (A) simulate a Random Forest parallel preprocessing and training workload, and then (B) make use of the trained Random Forest model decision tree to return the expected value of new transaction in realtime as the transaction arrives.